dmd-program/dmd-100/practice/object_story_draft_2.md

   - This helps you see if it has good energy
 4. Submit story to the Studio

-**Note:** These components are more of a checklist, and are not meant to always be used in chronological order.
+**Note:** These components are a checklist and are not meant to always be used in the order they are listed, though they often are.

 ## Feedback Instructions